-Replacing solid wood sheathing with cheaper plywood or pressure-treated wood can lead to shrinking and resultant displacement of overlying slates, as can uneven or loosely nailed wooden boards.
+wood can lead to shrinking and resultant displacement of overlying slates, as can uneven or loosely nailed wood boards.

 Thin, substandard replacement flashings can create serious water infiltration problems, even if the surrounding slate is in excellent condition.
 Attempting to save money by skimping on flashing details is poor economics: the expense of duplicate repairs is greater than the cost of doing it right the first time.